openstack/python-keystoneclient/README.rst

                             List EC2-compatibile credentials for a user
         endpoint-create     Create a new endpoint associated with a service endpoint-delete     Delete a service endpoint
-        endpoint-get        Find endpoint filtered by a specific attribute or service type
+        endpoint-get
         endpoint-list       List configured service endpoints
         role-create         Create new role
         role-delete         Delete role
         role-get            Display role details
-        role-list           List all available roles
+        role-list           List all roles
         service-create      Add service to Service Catalog
         service-delete      Delete service from Service Catalog
         service-get         Display service from Service Catalog